 The Saddlery is owned and run by Steph Rubbo, a qualified Saddler and keen equestrian who loves the look and longevity of leather.
 A chance encounter reading The Last Horsemen by Charles Bowden ignited her passion for creating high-quality leather goods.
 Since then, she graduated with a Diploma in Saddle, Harness and Bridle Making from the Worshipful Company of Cordwainers and is a Society of Master Saddlers Qualified Saddler.
-Steph produces beautiful accessories and bridles, winning top prizes from the Society of Master Saddlers.
+Steph produces beautiful accessories and bridles and leather goods, winning top prizes from the Society of Master Saddlers.

 All our products are made from top grade materials that are robust and improve with age.
 We use English bridle leather, waxed linen thread and solid brass or nickel- plated fittings.

 English Bridle Leather

 Only the best hides are chosen for the labour intensive tanning process that makes full grain English bridle leather.
 A premium cut of hide, it is durable and favoured for its consistent structure and thickness.
 The result is leather that looks good, ages beautifully and feels comfortable in the hand.
 And it smells wonderful!
 We choose each hide individually and because it is a natural product, no piece of leather is the same.

 Our hides are sourced from the best bridle leather makers in Britain.
 For smaller items such as watchstraps or luggage tags, we pare down the leather to give a strong yet pliable finish.

 We work with vegetable-tanned leather in a wide variety of colours including Black, Red, Navy, Dark Green, Hazel, London Tan, Burgundy and Brown.
 If you have a particular hue in mind, we are happy to source it for you.